PhilippLemke/wireguard-formula/README.md

 separated string for the respective key, they all will appear in the config file.
 Also see `pillar.example`.

+# Available modules
+## wireguard.create_peer_config
+This module is designed to manage peers easily which are connected to the configured wireguard instance(s).
+It's add-on for this formular and not a mandatory component.

+The module creates the following parts of configuration:
+- Standard Wireguard configuration files
+- QR-Codes from Wireguard configuration files (e.g. for smartphone import)
+- Additional Pillar File (easy_peer.sls) to include in pillar top.sls

+Define-Pillar: (e.g. /srv/pillar/wireguard_new.sls)
+easy_peer:

+### Requirements

 # Available states

 No states.
 Include `wireguard` in the top.sls file.